facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 One may note that this is in fact the main reason for the existence of the otherwise quite similar Borrowed and MaybeOwned state.
-For systems that don't require this stricter ruleset, those states are functionally identical (although still not interchangable).
+For systems that don't require this stricter ruleset, those states are functionally identical (although still not interchangeable).
 For the most part, developers should not need to know or care about this.

 #### Concurrent uses of tracked objects